Find out about social media age restrictions for Australians under 16. Learn more

 How to talk about tech-based abuse with children

 • Help them to identify other trusted adults.
 There may be times when you’re not available to talk, or your child feels uncomfortable coming to you about an issue.
-Help them write a list of trusted family members and friends who could help them instead, with contact numbers and email addresses.
-Let them know about other trusted adults who might be able to help too – like a school counsellor, or a support service such as Kids Helpline.
+Help them write a list of trusted family members and friends who could help.
+Include contact numbers and email addresses.

 If your child reacts in a way that’s hard to manage or understand, consider getting professional help, such as from a doctor or a support worker.
 The Raising Children Network also has good tips to help manage behaviour.